moritzvieli/rocketshow/docs/getting-started/getting-started.md

 ## DMX Lighting configuration

 If you don’t plan on using DMX lighting you can skip to the next section “Log in remotely to Rocket Show”.
-If you plan on using DMX lighting you need to configure Rocket Show for your USB DMX interface.
+If you plan on using DMX lighting you need to configure Rocket Show to enable the correct OLA plugins your USB DMX interface.

 ### Enable/Disable OLA plugins
 /* Appendix B shows what OLA plugins you need to enable/disable depending on your DMX interface */

 When you have the correct plugins enabled, reboot the Pi for the changes to take effect.

-## Log in remotely to Rocket Show - from your laptop for the 1st time.
+## Log into Rocket Show on your Pi from your remote device for the 1st time.

-To log in remotely to Rocket Show both your laptop and the Pi need to be connected to your home network.
-After the PI is finished booting use the browser on your laptop and type the address rocketshow.local
+To log in remotely to Rocket Show both your device and the Pi need to be connected to your home network.
+After the PI is finished booting use the browser on your device and type the address rocketshow.local

 Rocket Show will recognize this is the first time you've logged into this new Pi and will ask you for your language.